digital-asset/lib-daml-jvm-test/README.md

 If a workflow creates multiple instances of the same template it can be useful to check if they can be observed on the ledger regardless the order they arrive.
-Example to fetch 4 SettledDvPs and check if one of them has a payment of 8550000:
+Example to fetch at most two SettledDvPs and check if one of them has a payment of 8550000 and the other has 4750000:
 ```
     assertTrue(sandbox.observeMatchingContracts(
         CCP_PARTY,